valerijarudjko/art-case-study-postgresql-python/README.md

 13) Who are the top 5 most popular artists?
 (Popularity is defined based on the most no of paintings done by an aartist).
 14) Display the 3 least popular paintings.
 15) Which museum is open for the longest during the day?
+16) Which museum has the most No of most popular painting style?
 ---

 #### Acknowledgments